 3. Rethink your living situation

-Moving is a big deal.
-But because your rent or mortgage is likely your largest single monthly expense, downsizing to a cheaper apartment or moving to a lower-cost-of-living area could free up a lot of extra money every month.
+Moving is a big deal, but because your rent or mortgage is likely your largest single monthly expense, downsizing to a cheaper apartment or moving to a lower-cost-of-living area could free up extra money every month.

-So, too, could moving to a city with better career opportunities.
+Moving to a city with better career opportunities may also offer extra saving chances.
 That worked for Sakeena Andrade, age 35, and her husband.
 In 2014, they moved from El Paso, Texas, to Houston.
-Almost everything is more expensive in their new city,2 but Andrade earns much more, offsetting the elevated cost of living.
+Almost everything is more expensive in their new city, but Andrade earns much more, offsetting the elevated cost of living.
 She has now saved more than $10,000 a year since 2016.
-Her goal: retiring early.
+Her goal is to retire early.

 Not interested in a drastic change?
 Negotiating a lower rent can be tricky, but renters can consider finding a roommate or offering to help their landlord with maintenance, such as snow removal or lawn mowing, in exchange for a discount.
 Agreeing to nonstandard lease terms might also help you save.